 How much will I get?

-Both proposals are the same, suggesting that you’ll receive the full amount if your adjusted gross income is:
+If a second stimulus check is included in the next relief bill, you should receive the full amount if your adjusted gross income is:

 - $75,000 for single or married, filing separately

 - $150,000 for married, filing jointly

 - $112,500 for heads of household

 After that, your check amount is reduced by $5 for every $100 in income.

 Could my second stimulus payment amount change if I recently filed 2019 taxes?

 Yes.
 The IRS determines eligibility based on your most recent tax return.
 If your first stimulus check was based on your 2018 return because you hadn’t filed 2019 taxes yet, you could receive more or less money depending on your adjusted gross income for 2019.